You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 Viagra is a drug marketed by Viatris and is included in one NDA.

 The generic ingredient in VIAGRA is sildenafil citrate.
 There are twenty drug master file entries for this compound.
-Sixty-three suppliers are listed for this compound.
+Sixty-two suppliers are listed for this compound.
 Additional details are available on the sildenafil citrate profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for Viagra